 Not Driving Defensively

-Many accidents happen when other drivers are driving aggressively, causing issues on the road.
+According to an auto accident attorney, many accidents happen when other drivers are driving aggressively, causing issues on the road.
 Many try to dominate lanes or tailgate other drivers.
 Making sure to de-escalate the situation with defensive driving can help.
 Also, you can receive low-cost classes on how to do so.
 And that also reduce your insurance rate.

 Low Speed Crashes are Common